svenhjol/Charm/README.md

 **Charm 4.x for Minecraft 1.18 is now the main version of Charm.**

 Charm for Minecraft 1.17 (and older versions) will no longer receive official support.
-Issues opened for these older versions will not be monitored or prioritised.

-A Forge port of Charm will be considered when Forge 1.18 is stable.
+A Forge port of the latest version of Charm may be considered.

-If you would like to support older versions or offer assistance with beta testing you can contact me via DM (I lurk on The Fabric Project discord as `svenhjol`).